 The Working Group explained that an impact analysis will be provided within the Change Report that will address the points raised within this response.

-Question 9 - The Working Group have decided to create 5 new “LDNO Any: Unmetered” discount tariffs rather that replacing the existing LDNO UMS discount tariffs.
+Question 9 - The Working Group have decided to create 5 new “LDNO Any: Unmetered” discount tariffs rather than replacing the existing LDNO UMS discount tariffs.
 This means that an LDNO would have the option to choose to be billed on the “LDNO Any: Unmetered” discount for its UMS Connectees only or to opt for the relevant LDNO discount to be applied for all its UMS Connectees connected to its distribution systems at each applicable network level.
-The Working Group anticipates that all established LDNOs will opt for the new “LDNO Any: Unmetered” discount although future new market entrants that only adopt distribution systems connected to HV or EHV networks may wish to opt for the higher discount that would be available if they were to raise an MPANs for each of their UMS connected at each of the applicable boundary network levels.
-The Working group believes that this is the best approach to avoid unfair discrimination to any future LDNO market entrant.
+The Working Group anticipates that all established LDNOs will opt for the new “LDNO Any: Unmetered” discount although future new market entrants that only adopt distribution systems connected to HV or EHV networks may wish to opt for the higher discount that would be available if they were to raise an MPAN for each of their UMS connected at each of the applicable boundary network levels.
+The Working Group believes that this is the best approach to avoid unfair discrimination to any future LDNO market entrant.
 Do you agree with this assertion?

 The Working Group noted that there were some concerns raised by DNO respondents to this question.